-LIFE SCIENCE 7
+LIFE SCIENCE

-The Life Science program invites students to investigate the world of living things-at levels both large and small-by reading, observing, and experimenting with aspects of life on Earth.
-Students explore an amazing variety of organisms, the complex workings of the cell and cell biology, the relationship between living things and their environments, and discoveries in the world of modern genetics.
+The Life Science program invites students to investigate the world of living things at levels both large and small-by reading, observing, and experimenting with aspects of life on Earth.
+Students explore an amazing variety of organisms, the complex workings of cell and cell biology, the relationship between living things and their environments, and discoveries in the world of modern genetics.
 Students tackle such topics as ecology, microorganisms, animals, plants, cells, animals, species, adaptation, heredity, genetics, and the history of life on Earth.
 Lesson activities and assignments help students discover how scientists investigate the living world.

 At the advanced and gifted level in each grade, critical thinking and application skills are emphasized.
-Additional course requirements will include a more in depth exploration of topics of interest to the student and will require that each student demonstrate proficiency in the practice of science by completing an independent, experimentally based research project suitable for competition in the district required science fair.
-Application and acceptance required for participation in Life Science Pre-Cambridge.
+Additional course requirements will include a more in-depth exploration of topics of interest to the student and will require that each student demonstrate proficiency in the practice of science by completing an independent, experimentally based research project suitable for competition in the district required science fair.